simonpicard/simonmyway.com/content/posts/i-learned-dynamic-web-development-by-playing-soccer.md

-# I learned dynamic Web Development by playing Soccer
+# I learned Dynamic Web Development by playing Soccer

 Sports-wise, I am a late bloomer.
 Indeed, I started to practice regularly when I was about 16 years old.
 I use to just not enjoy it, and I cannot blame my parents as they tried to enroll me in many occupations such as soccer, rock-climbing, table tennis and fencing.
 Anyhow, I now appreciate athletics a lot, I began my journey by getting in shape with weightlifting, then endurance training, i.e., jogging.
 Retrospectively, I commenced to love physical activity when I acquired a minimal fitness level, which was somewhat awkward to land.
 As a kid, I did not push my comfort zone too much.